Unit 3 - Practice Quiz

 C. He said that he was planning a trip to Italy.

-D. He said that he will be planning a trip to Italy.
+D. He said that he has been planning a trip to Italy.

 31 If I your advice yesterday, I in this difficult situation right now.